-In an effort to keep the schools and district premises free of drugs, school authorities may use specially trained dogs to sniff out and alert staff to the presence of illegal controlled substances in school lockers and in student's vehicles parked on district premises.
+In an effort to keep the schools and district premises free of drugs, school authorities may use specially trained dogs to sniff out and alert staff to the presence of illegal controlled substances in school lockers.

 Discipline sanctions (consistent with local, state, and Federal law), up to and including expulsion and referral for prosecution will be imposed on students who violate the standards of conduct.
 A description of those sanctions is listed under Student Discipline Code of Conduct.